Disordered Eating and Eating Disorder Counseling

 White woman and Black male sitting together

-If you relate to any of those experiences, you’re not alone.
-At least 9% of people in the United States will have an eating disorder at some point in their life, and this is likely an underestimation.
+If you relate to any of those experiences, you are far from alone.
+At least 9% of people in the United States will experience an eating disorder at some point in their life, and that number is likely an underestimate.

-Maybe you think you couldn’t have an eating disorder because you don’t fit the mold of what you think people with eating disorders look like.
+Maybe you’ve told yourself you couldn’t possibly have an eating disorder, because you don’t match the stereotype of what one looks like.

-If you’re binging, your body may also be reacting to limited access to food or inconsistent nourishment, or it may be a way of coping with emotional turmoil.
+And if you’re binging, your body may also be responding to limited access to food or inconsistent nourishment.

 You are not broken or alone.